ATorrise/related-issues-bot/README.md

    cd related-issues-bot
    npm install
    ```
-2. **Configure the bot** by editing the `config.yaml` file and setting up any required secrets or tokens.
+2. **Configure the bot** by editing the `config.yaml` file and setting up any required secure variables.
 3. **Enable the GitHub Actions workflow** by customizing and committing the `related-issues.yml` file to your repository.